cloudflare/miniflare/docs/jest.md

 ## Writing and Running Tests

 The Miniflare environment lets us import our worker's functions with regular `import` syntax.
-We can write a test the following worker like so:
+We can write a test for the following worker like so:

 ```js
 // src/index.js